|

 Specimen Collection

 Specimens are directly collected by vigorously swiping the exposed conjunctiva with a plastic soft-tipped applicator.
 Cornea samples are not necessary.
 Topical anesthetic can be applied to the conjunctiva but this is optional.
-Collected samples are placed in 2.0 ml of Chlamydial transport medium.
-We have had great success with Bartels ChlamTrans™ Chlamydial transport medium and recommend its use.
+Samples are collected and are submitted using an Aptima swab.
 DO NOT USE VIRAL TRANSPORT MEDIUM THAT MAY CONTAIN ANTIBIOTICS THAT INHIBITS CHLAMYDIA GROWTH IN CELL CULTURE.
-Chlamydia is very fastidious and will not survive unless refrigerated (short-term) or frozen (long-term) (-75 degrees C).
-All samples for cell culture must be transported immediately to the laboratory.
-PCR and NAAT can be processed from the transport medium.

 (Click on image to enlarge)